Balancing Act: Trading Off Odometry and Map Registration for Efficient Lidar Localization: Experiments

 \subsubsection{Evaluation Metrics}

+Localization performance is quantified using the \ac{RMSE} between predicted relative poses and groundtruth relative poses.
+For each repeated route, we align every localization estimate with the closest associated groundtruth timestamp and compute the $SE(3)$ error.
+Translational errors are reported in meters, and rotational errors are reported in degrees.

-Localization performance is quantified using the root mean squared error (RMSE) across repeat sequences for each route.
-The real-time ratio is defined as the ratio between runtime of the localization pipeline and the collection time of the sequence.
-A compute ratio of $1$ indicates real-time performance.
-We generated all timing using a Lenovo ThinkPad P16 Gen 2 laptop with an Intel(R) Core(TM) i7-13850HX CPU and 64GB of memory.
-A GPU was not used.
-The Doppler-based pipeline is run on a single thread, while the ICP-based pipeline is run using $10$ threads.
+Runtime is measured independently and reported as the real-time ratio, defined as the ratio between runtime of the localization pipeline and the collection time of the sequence.
+A compute ratio of $1$ indicates real-time performance; per-frame runtimes below $100 \ \unit{\ms}$ are considered real-time using a $10 \ \unit{\hertz}$ lidar.
+All timing results were obtained using a Lenovo ThinkPad P16 Gen 2 (Intel i7-13850HX CPU, 64 GB RAM).
+The system utilizes a multi-threaded CPU implementation (10 threads) and does not leverage GPU acceleration.

 We use Pareto curves as a graphical representation of the trade-off between two competing objectives; in our case, localization accuracy and computational effort.
-Fig. \ref{fig:pareto} shows the performance of our pipelines across varying configurations, showing how accuracy and computational cost change relative to each other as the localization interval increases.
-The `knee point' on the curve corresponds to the most cost-effective trade-off between computation time and accuracy.
-This knee point is identified by creating a rectangle between each point on the curve to the origin, with the optimal solution corresponding to the rectangle with minimal area.
+Fig.~\ref{fig:pareto} shows the performance of our pipelines across varying configurations, showing how accuracy and computational cost change relative to each other as the localization interval increases.
+The `knee point' on the curve corresponds to the most cost-effective trade-off point between computation time and accuracy.
+This knee point is identified as the configuration that minimizes the area of the rectangle formed between the origin and each point on the curve, using the $L_2$ norm of the longitudinal and lateral errors as the accuracy cost and the real-time ratio as the compute cost.
+The knee point provides a natural way to select the `optimal' localization frequency.

-Tables \ref{tab:results_icp} and \ref{tab:results_dop} present results for the Doppler and ICP-based pipelines at three key configurations: the most accurate, the knee point, and the fastest.
+Table \ref{tab:results_summary} presents results for the \ac{OG}, Doppler, and ICP pipelines at two key configurations: the most accurate across all estimators, and the knee point of each estimator.
 For each configuration, we report the translational and rotational RMSE values, and the average runtime per frame.
-Per-frame runtimes below $100 \, \unit{\ms}$ are considered real-time for our $10 \ \unit{\hertz}$ lidar.